Terms of Service

 General Terms and Conditions applicable to Use of a Web Site.

 We understand how important your privacy and in particular your personal data is to you and we take our obligations for the personal data we collect from you and process very seriously.
-Our obligations and your rights are set out in the Data Protection Acts 1988 and 2003 and, from the 25th May 2018, the EU General Data Protection Regulation (GDPR).
+Our obligations and your rights are set out in the Data Protection Acts 1988 to 2018 and, from the 25th May 2018, the EU General Data Protection Regulation (GDPR).

 This Statement provides information on the processing that Galway Hospice Foundation (‘GHF’) undertakes.